 Scorers are an integral part of the officiating crew because a competent scorer understands the rules of volleyball and knows how to record the facts of a match.
-The scorer also oversees the work of the assistant scorer, who is responsible for tracking the libero replacements.
+The scorer also oversees the work of the assistant scorer, who is responsible for tracking the libero replacements and recording challenges.

 For a more in-depth account of current scorer techniques and mechanics; including best practices, tips, and instructions for using the NCAA Women's Volleyball Scoresheet, please reference the 2016-2017 PAVO Women's Volleyball Officiating Manual for Referees, Line Judges, and Scorers.
 This women's volleyball officiating manual is new in 2016 and is a standard publication included in the annual mailing of the NCAA Welcome Packet for individuals registered as a current Standard Member (PAVO) and who have a current NCAA Registration.